seki/MoreRinda/README.md

 - njet = rinda's pattern matcher to match any changes.

+## Install

+gem install more_rinda

+## Example Usage.

-Please see "test" and "sample" directories for the usage
+Please see "test" and "sample" directories for the usage.